nrwl/nx/nx-dev/nx-dev/public/documentation/generated/cli/print-affected.md

 ### Examples

-Print information about affected projects and the dependency graph:
+Print information about affected projects and the project graph:

 ```bash
 nx print-affected